Pepi Ng

 aii.
 Food is always political

-Food finds a footing in so many parts of one’s personal, social, emotional and political life- from getting to know someone new over a cup of coffee, to cooking or having dinners with loved ones, to offering food in festivals and rituals, to understanding cultures from the way they cook, to sharing food in ground-up initiatives and political organizing, to mutual-aid kitchens and community fridges, to hunger strikes, to food being cooked and shared during protests, uprisings and revolutions.
+Food finds a footing in so many parts of one’s personal, social, emotional and political life- from getting to know someone new over a cup of coffee, to having dinners with loved ones, to offering food in festivals and rituals, to mutual-aid kitchens and community fridges, to hunger strikes, to food being shared during protests and uprisings.

 Food is a topic of contention because it is necessary for survival.
 Food is often used as a weapon or control over a population.
-Food has also been commercialised as a commodity, to drive profit (and exploitation) by greedy large corporations.
-Access to healthy food and food education is monetized and is weaponized along the lines of race, gender, and class.
+Food has been commercialised as a commodity, to drive profit (and exploitation) by greedy large corporations.
+Access to healthy food and food education is weaponized along the lines of race, gender, and class.

 Volunteers giving out Amdo Bhaley, Traditional Tibetan Bread, at Tibetan Uprising Day Protest in NYC, 2025.